lifecycle-project/ds-upload/changelogs/CORE_DICTIONARY_CHANGELOG.md

 ### Content

 #### General changes
-* Create a seperate table for the trimester variables
+- Create a seperate table for the trimester variables

-*trimester variables*
 - *trimester variables and non-repeated variables*
   - Moved smk_t* and alc_t* to the trimester variables, check: additional variables
 - *non-repeated variables*